-Since 2020 I have served as historian and advisor to the Municipal Corporation of Greater Mumbai (MCGM) Heritage Conservation Cell, and since 2017 as an advisor to the Estates Department and Deputy Municipal Commissioner (Improvements).
-I completed my doctoral dissertation research at MCGM in 2010-13.
+Since 2020 I have served as historian and advisor to the Brihanmumbai Municipal Corporation (BMC) Heritage Conservation Cell.
+From 2017-2020 I advised the Estates Department and Deputy Municipal Commissioner (Improvements).
+I completed my doctoral dissertation research at the BMC in 2010-13.

 Since 2018 I have served as an advisor on archives and records for the Office of the Director General, Maharashtra State Police on the history of policing in Maharashtra and the future Mumbai City Police Museum.